GoogleChrome/developer.chrome.com/site/en/docs/webstore/branding/index.md

 ## Using Google logos

-Don’t use Google trademarks or a modified version of a Google trademark as the logo for your application without written permission from Google.
+Don't use Google trademarks or a modified version of a Google trademark as the logo for your application without written permission from Google.
 Feel free to continue using our badges in your application subject to the branding guidelines for each of those badges (for example, [YouTube][20], [Google Checkout][21]).